 In fact, this has become one of our first assignments for marriage counseling.
 Challenging every couple to read 1 Corinthians 13 for 30 days and watch how it changes their love walk with each other and other people.

 Doesn’t have a swelled head.
 Doesn’t force itself on others.
 Isn’t always “me first.”
 Doesn’t fly off the handle.
 Doesn’t keep score of the sins of others.
 Doesn’t revel when others grovel.
 Takes pleasure in the flowering of truth.
 Puts up with anything, trusts God always.
 Always looks for the best.
 Never looks back.
 But keeps going to the end.
 Love never dies.”

-However, even in those circumstances, we must choose to close those relationships with the heart of love.
-Love always, always, wins.
+However, even in those circumstances, we must choose to set those boundaries with a heart of love.

 ~André and Timberley Gray